 The hosting of the Annual Ohio Roundup shall be rotated among the cities within the State of Ohio.
-This rotation shall be made on a bid-award basis in accordance with the requirements suggested by the Gays and Lesbians in Alcoholics Anonymous (GaL-AA)22.
+This rotation shall be made on a bid-award basis in accordance with the requirements suggested by Gays and Lesbians in Alcoholics Anonymous (Gal-AA)22.

 The Ohio Roundup bidding requirements are that any bid:

 Must be submitted by at least three GLBT members of Alcoholics Anonymous, each of whom has at least one year of continuous sobriety.